In times of international trade, translation process management is becoming ever more important.

 The joint development of editorial guidelines provides additional support for internal and external employees.
 The guidelines contain all the internal directives and stipulations that those involved in the creation of the documents must observe.
 Among other things, the guidelines establish linguistic specifications regarding terminology and syntax; design specifications such as typography, layout and the use of graphics; and aspects of corporate identity such as logos, in-house fonts and areas of responsibility.

-As a result, the documents created are not only more consistent, but rather the overall public image of a company is shaped by this homogeneity.
+As a result, the documents created are not only more consistent, but the overall public image of a company is shaped by this homogeneity, as well.

-At the beginning of a translation project, we will select a suitable KERN project manager to keep you informed about the status of your project at all times.
-The project manager will plan, budget and coordinate all aspects of the project.
-The project manager is responsible for overseeing the entire project and will regularly discuss individual phases of the project with the language services management team.
+At the beginning of a translation project, we will select a suitable project manager to keep you informed about the status of your project at all times.
+He or she will plan, budget and coordinate all aspects of the project.

-Your dedicated project manager is additionally responsible for coordinating the translation project with you and our specialist translators, proofreaders, graphic designers, etc. All of KERN's project managers are trained translators and/or interpreters.
+Your dedicated project manager coordinates the entire translation project with you and our specialist translators, proofreaders, graphic designers, etc.

 When choosing your desired delivery date, please consider the increased workload and time required for additional work, e.g. for text adaptation, proofreading, foreign-language typesetting, editing, graphic design, printing, etc.

 Please submit all details when placing an order, e.g.

 Provide KERN with translation aids such as glossaries, reference material and parallel texts that enable our translators to work more efficiently when producing specialised translations.

 The translation process does not only begin when handing over documents to KERN, but rather when the documents themselves are created.
 When creating a document, you can avoid potential translation problems in the source language by using wording that is suitable for translation.
 If the possible translation has not been taken into account, texts may